Help Center/ Cloud Bastion Host/ User Guide/ Operation/ Fast O&M/ Managing Script Operation Tasks

 Managing Script Operation Tasks

-CBH gives you the ability to manage multiple resources concurrently by executing scripts, improving O&M efficiency.
+A bastion host supports fast operations.
+You can manage many scripts concurrently by executing commands.
 You can execute the same script on multiple host resources that use the SSH protocol through one task, and the corresponding execution results are returned accordingly.

 This topic describes how to manage script operation tasks, including creating, executing, and stopping script operation tasks, and viewing task execution results.